freeeve/cq/readme.md

 # cq - cypher queries for database/sql
 A database/sql implementation for Cypher.
-Still in development, but already surprisingly usable.
+Still in development (v0.1.0 released), but already surprisingly usable.
+Plan to release v1.0.0 soon, but will break some APIs (namely Node getting labels) when I do.
+Also, I plan to drop support for 1.9, in order to use the transactional cypher endpoint for all operations.

 If you'd like to use the new [gopkg.in](http://godoc.org/gopkg.in/docs.v1) semantic versioning system, I'm going to keep cq in v0.x for a bit longer until I firm up a few things in the API, so you can import with: